OpenTranslationBible/open-bible/en-GB/54.1 Timothy/md/1-timothy-03.md

 ## 1 Timothy 3:6

-and not a new convert, so that he will not become conceited and fall into condemnation incurred by the devil.
+and not a recent convert, so that he will not become conceited and fall into the judgment brought by the devil.

 ## 1 Timothy 3:7

-And he must have a good reputation with those outside the church, so that he will not fall into disgrace and the snare of the devil.
+Moreover, he must have a good reputation with those outside the church, so that he will not fall into disgrace and the trap of the devil.

 ## 1 Timothy 3:8

-Deacons likewise must be men of dignity, not insincere, not prone to drink much wine, not greedy for money,
+Deacons likewise must be dignified, not insincere, not given to much wine, not greedy for dishonest gain,

 ## 1 Timothy 3:9

-but holding to the mystery of the faith with a clear conscience.
+but adhering to the mystery of the faith with a sincere conscience.

 ## 1 Timothy 3:10

-These men must also first be tested; then have them serve as deacons if they are beyond reproach.
+These individuals must also first be tested; then let them serve as deacons if they are found beyond reproach.

 ## 1 Timothy 3:11

-Women must likewise be dignified, not malicious gossips, but temperate, faithful in all things.
+Women must likewise be dignified, not slanderers, but temperate, faithful in all things.

 ## 1 Timothy 3:12

-Deacons must be husbands of one wife, and good managers of their children and their own households.
+Deacons should be faithful to one wife, and effective managers of their children and their own households.

 ## 1 Timothy 3:13

-For those who have served well as deacons obtain for themselves a high standing and great confidence in the faith that is in Christ Jesus.
+For those who have served well as deacons gain for themselves a high standing and great confidence in the faith that is in Christ Jesus.

 ## 1 Timothy 3:14

-I am writing these things to you, hoping to come to you before long;
+I am writing these things to you, hoping to visit you soon;

 ## 1 Timothy 3:15